Sotun-1010/Alarodo_Homepage/readme.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

+-Where can I find your demo?
+You can find my demo [here](https://alarodo-homepage-by-sotun.netlify.app/).
 - What was your experience?
 It is my first tailwind project.
 I have been able to master tailwind to an extent through this project, and i can say i quite good at this, although there's always room for improvement.
 The original project requires pure css but i decided to use tailwind and i customized some part of the design to my own taste.
 - What have you learned/improved?
 My knowledge of Tailwind
 - Your wisdom? :) Keep pushing as always